Veterans Talk

 "Oral sources tell us not just what people did, but what they wanted to do, what they believed they were doing and what they now think they did.”
 Alesandro Portelli

 Recordings of Oral History Interviews will be deposited with either the Western Australia Military Digital Library or Virtual War Memorial Australia (links below).
 Both repositories require copyright release forms.
-These will be explained before an interview.
-The interviewee will also get a copy.

 Western Australian Military Digital Library